 They may account for approximately 0.4% of the benign tumours of the alimentary tract 1.
 There may be greater male predilection.
-The average age of presentation at around 50 years.
+The average age of presentation is around 50 years.

-As with all lipomas, they are composed off entirely of mature adipocytes with or without mesenchymal tissue elements.
+As with all lipomas, they are composed entirely of mature adipocytes with or without mesenchymal tissue elements.
 There exists a variety of histological subtypes which include spindle cell lipoma, angiolipoma, myolipoma, fibrolipoma, myxoid lipoma, and the common classic lipoma.
 Some lesions may be pedunculated.

 Fluoroscopy (barium swallow)

 They can appear as smooth intraluminal filling defects.
-Some may be peduculated.
+Some may be pedunculated.

 CT characteristically demonstrates a homogeneous fat attenuation in typical lesions.

-Follows fat signal with high T1 weighted intensity that becomes low intensity of fat-suppressed images.
+Follows fat signal with a high T1 weighted intensity that becomes low intensity on fat-suppressed images.

 Possible differential considerations include

-- liposarcoma arising from oesophageal region: iIt can be usually differentiated from liposarcoma which appears as a heterogeneous lesion with internal septations and soft tissue components without fat attenuation.
+- liposarcoma arising from the oesophageal region: it can be usually differentiated from liposarcoma which appears as a heterogeneous lesion with internal septations and soft tissue components without fat attenuation.

 For atypical lesions consider other oesophageal lesions such as